 Transistor is Supergiant Games’ follow-up to Bastion—not a sequel, and definitely not a rehash, but just as definitely an iteration, a more refined approach to the same set of themes and gameplay ideas.

 This time, the the skill system is a dizzyingly intricate mutation of Materia, rather than a more standard weapon combination system.
 This time, the beautiful ruined environment is a cohesive cyberpunk maybe-machine world, rather than a catch-all ersatz frontier setting.
-This time, Logan Cunningham is talking to you not as a semi-disembodied narrator, but as—well, spoilers follow.
+This time, Logan Cunningham is talking to —well, spoilers follow.

 ———